Vasectomy Reversal in Vancouver

 Multiple Vasectomy Reversal Techniques

-For a typical vasectomy reversal where the two ends of the tubes are to be reconnected, Dr. Flannigan uses the multi-layer microdot technique.
-This technique has the highest reported success rate in the medical literature.
+For a typical vasectomy reversal where the two ends of the tubes are to be reconnected, the multi-layer microdot technique is used.
+This technique has a high reported success rate in the medical literature.
 This technique can be used in the majority of men undergoing vasectomy reversal.
 Success rates are over 90% for this technique.

-If Dr. Flannigan determines that a secondary blockage is present in the epididymal tubes, he will perform an intricate procedure connecting the vas deferens tube, to one of the smaller epididymal tubes.
+If the doctor determines that a secondary blockage is present in the epididymal tubes, he will perform an intricate procedure connecting the vas deferens tube, to one of the smaller epididymal tubes.

-Dr. Flannigan uses the LIVE technique, which for this situation has among the highest reported success rate in the medical literature.
+The LIVE technique is generally used in the case of a secondary blockage, which for this situation has a relataively high success rate in the medical literature.

 This technique is successful in up to 50% of cases where a conventional reversal would fail.